-Check the engine oil level when the engine is warm with the vehicle parked on a level surface.
+Check the engine oil level when the engine is warm and the vehicle parked on level surface.

-- 1. Turn the key switch to the OFF position and engage the parking brake. - 2.
-Allow the oil to drain into the crankcase. - 3.
-Wipe the top of the engine clean with a cloth to remove any debris that could fall in the engine. - 4.
+- 1. Turn key switch to the OFF position and engage the parking brake. - 2.
+Allow oil to drain into crankcase. - 3.
+Wipe the top of the engine clean with a cloth to remove debris that could fall in the engine. - 4.
 Remove the dipstick and wipe off the entire length with a clean lint-free cloth. - 5.
-To get an accurate level reading, wipe any oil from the dipstick and insert it back into the opening. - 6.
+To get an accurate level reading, wipe oil from the dipstick and insert back into the opening. - 6.
 Remove the dipstick again and check the level.
-The oil level must fall within the crosshatch on the dipstick. - The engine can be operated safely as long as the oil is within the safe operating range as indicated on the dipstick.
+The oil level must be in the area between L and H (in the cross-hatch) on the dipstick.

+7. The engine can be operated safely as long as oil is within the safe operating range as indicated on the dipstick.